ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

     1. After committing these changes to `master` on the `EPICS-upgrade` submodule, don't forget to push the new submodule version to `master` on the top `EPICS` branch.
 This is needed to make sure you changes appear on the release branch created in the next step.
 1. Start the Jenkins pipeline `Release_branches`.
     - Set `VERSION` to the new release version (e.g. `X.x.m`).
-    - Check `REMOTE` if the `EPICS` submodules should be updated from remote.
-The script will fail if there are new commits.
+    - Check `REMOTE` if the `EPICS` submodules should be updated from remote to latest versions - the script will fail if there are submodule commits unpushed.
+If you want the currently pinned (not necessarily latest) versions, do not check REMOTE.
+If you should/expect to be using the latest versions of all dependent submodules, check REMOTE box to verify this.
+If there are unpushed submodules the `EPICS repo checks` Jenkins build will likely be in error.
     - The script will then (as selected):
-        - Create the release branches for:
+        - Create the release branches (named `Release_X.x.m` except `Release_Script_Gen_X.x.m` for script generator) for:
             - `EPICS` and submodules.
             - `IBEX GUI`.
             - `Script Generator`.